zdienos/nestedSortable/README.md

 # nestedSortable jQuery plugin

 **nestedSortable** is a jQuery plugin that extends jQuery Sortable UI functionalities to nested lists.
+This fork is only for add my own example

 ## Meteor Installation
     meteor add ilikenwf:nested-sortable